oversword/super-small-state-machine/README.md

 Copy the original properties from the state

 Set `S.Return` to undefined or the given return value

-Copy over the original path to preserve it.

 ## Export all the defaults nodes together in one list.